How to Raise for DePIN in 2026 When VCs Got More Selective

 While putting together the 2025 DePIN investors database, that covers most active venture capitalists, angels and corporate VCs in this vertical, we tried to identify patterns most articles miss, and saw the following :

-Near one third of active backers in DePIN in 2025 were Crypto VC funds.
-Meanwhile, traditional VCs back ~11%-13% deals in this vertical, family offices & strategic investors - 16% respectively.
+Near one-third of active backers in DePIN in 2025 were Crypto VC funds.
+Meanwhile, traditional VCs back ~11%-13% of deals in this vertical, family offices & strategic investors back ~16% each.

 Angels represent approx. a quarter of active DePIN investors, while often being overlooked in founder outreach strategy.
 Many are former operators from Helium, Filecoin, and Solana ecosystems.